Raz3r444uk/Raz3r444uk/README.md

 ## Code example:

-Every day (almost) I try to study and practice on the platform for more accurate language learning and solving algorithmic dream problems.
-Here is one that I solved on Codewars:

 The goal of this exercise is to convert a string to a new string where each character in the new string is `"("` if that character appears only once in the original string, or `")"` if that character appears more than once in the original string.
 Ignore capitalization when determining if a character is a duplicate.

 _Result:_